nus-cs2103-AY1617S4/addressbook-level4/docs/DeveloperGuide.md

 Author: Lui Sheng Jie

+**WhatsNext** is a stand alone CRUD (Create, Read, Update, Delete) Desktop application.

 <img src="images/Architecture.png" width="600"><br>
 _Figure 2.1.1 : Architecture Diagram_

 The **_Architecture Diagram_** given above explains the high-level design of the App.

+A top down approach is used to design the Architecture of the app to better faciliate the Object Oriented framework used.
 Given below is a quick overview of each component.

 > Tip: The `.pptx` files used to create diagrams in this document can be found in the [diagrams](diagrams/) folder.
 > To update a diagram, modify the diagram in the pptx file, select the objects of the diagram, and choose `Save as picture`.

-`Main` has only one class called [`MainApp`](../src/main/java/seedu/address/MainApp.java).
-It is responsible for,
+[**`Main`**] consists of a single class called [`MainApp`](../src/main/java/seedu/address/MainApp.java) which is responsible for,

-* At app launch: Initializes the components in the correct sequence, and connects them up with each other.
+1. At app launch: Initializes the `Ui`, `Logic`, `Storage`, `Model`, `Config` and `UserPrefs` components in the correct sequence, and connects them up with each other.
+It also ensures that prefs file is updated in the case where it is missing or when there are new/unused fields.
-* At shut down: Shuts down the components and invokes cleanup method where necessary.
+2. At shut down: Shuts down the components, saves the `UserPrefs` and invokes cleanup method where necessary.

 [**`Commons`**] represents a collection of classes used by multiple other components.
-Two of those classes play important roles at the architecture level.
+The `Commons` component contains utility code used across other components
 * `EventsCenter` : This class (written using [Google's Event Bus library](https://github.com/google/guava/wiki/EventBusExplained)) is used by components to communicate with other components using events (i.e. a form of _Event Driven_ design)
 * `LogsCenter` : Used by many classes to write log messages to the App's log file.
+* `UnmodifiedObservableList` : Unmodifiable view of an observable list is used to prevent illegal changes to be done to its data.

 The rest of the App consists of four components.

 * [**`UI`**] : The UI of the App.
 * [**`Logic`**] : The command executor.
-* [**`Model`**]: Holds the data of the App in-memory.
+* [**`Model`**] : Holds the data of the App in-memory.
 * [**`Storage`**] : Reads data from, and writes data to, the hard disk.

 Each of the four components